atsuvovor/CyberThreat_Insight/datagen/README.md

 **Adaptive Defense Mechanism**
 The system responds dynamically by applying flags and assigning customized defensive actions based on rule evaluations and scenario classifications.
 Each issue is assigned an adaptive `Defense Action` aligned with its assessed threat conditions, providing an additional layer of automated response across varying threat levels and behavioral patterns.

 To enhance interpretability and prioritization, threat conditions are visualized using color-coded cybersecurity scenarios.
-This approach enables rapid risk assessment and effective communication by mapping threat severity and urgency to intuitive color intensities—**red, orange, yellow, and green**—with increasing severity represented by deeper color intensity.
+This approach enables rapid risk assessment and effective communication by mapping threat severity and urgency to intuitive color intensities, **red, orange, yellow, and green**, with increasing severity represented by deeper color intensity.

 **Color Scheme**
 - **Critical Threat & Severity**: **Dark Red** – Highest urgency.